jcoppieters/smartsocket/README.md

 - (b3) new app build
 - (b4) read lowercase files for backup & audio + new app
 - (b5) new app version
+- (b6) Fixed error in homebridge config (no soc- and smart-app at the same time)

+### v5.6.0 - 06/11/2020 - External devices (http switches et al)
+- also respond to /tabs/control etc... from the ionic 5 app

 ### Todo
 - setup openstack server